A. Gilbert Wright: Career

 In 1933, Wright became a zoologist at the Illinois State Museum, a position he held until 1953, when he became a curator of exhibits at the Gainesville-based state museum of Florida.
-He was also an intern for the Rockefeller Foundation at the Buffalo Museum of Science from 1937–38.
-A decade later, from 1947–48, he worked at the Peabody Museum of Natural History at Yale University as Chief of the School Service Department.
+He was also an intern for the Rockefeller Foundation at the Buffalo Museum of Science from 1937 to 1938.
+A decade later, from 1947 to 1948, he worked at the Peabody Museum of Natural History at Yale University as Chief of the School Service Department.
 He was appointed to the Gateway Arch National Park, then known as the Jefferson National Expansion Memorial, in St. Louis from 1961 until 1963.

 After the JNEM project, Wright became an Assistant Chief at the Office of Exhibits Programs on 2 June 1963 at the Smithsonian Institution.
-Among his duties in this role was making plans regarding exhibits at the National Museum of Natural History, for which he had the title "senior museologist" by 1965, and became an assistant director from 1971–72 and developed the insect zoo.
+Among his duties in this role was making plans regarding exhibits at the National Museum of Natural History, for which he had the title "senior museologist" by 1965, and became an assistant director from 1971 to 1972 and developed the insect zoo.
 He also taught museology at the George Washington University in Washington, D.C., during the early 70's.
 After he left the position of assistant director at NMNH, he became a writer and editor for the Office of the Exhibits.
 He retired in 1975, but continued to direct the Museum Studies Program at GWU until 1978.
 He died in 1987.